 Coordination of Benefits is a provision that determines the sequencing of coverage when Plan members and their dependents are eligible for benefits under more than one private health care plan.
 The PSHCP uses the benefit coordination guidelines established by the Canadian Life and Health Insurance Association (CLHIA).
-The specific sequencing for coordination of benefits under the PSHCP is outlined in the Member Booklet and the Plan Document.
+The specific sequencing for coordination of benefits under the PSHCP is outlined in the Member Booklet (coming soon) and the Plan Document.

 Coordination of Benefits allows two people with PSHCP coverage who are married or in a common-law relationship to be covered as dependants by each other’s plans.
 Eligible expenses can be submitted under both members’ certificate numbers, providing greater reimbursement (up to 100%) to the family.